Cosmo the Spacedog: Fictional character biography

-Cosmo then charted a course to the birthplace of the Phalanx, the planet Kvch, in hopes that he can find a way to cure himself of the Transmode Virus that is slowly killing him.
-Then, alarms were triggered when a murderous Gamora and Drax the Destroyer (now under the control of the Phalanx) slaughtered many residents in search of Nova.
-Cosmo arrived too late to stop them before they could follow the same path as Nova through the Continuum Cortex.
+Cosmo was a Soviet space dog during the 1960s and was launched into Earth's orbit by the Soviet space program as part of an experiment.
+Cosmo was lost in space and mutated by exposure to cosmic rays, gaining psychic powers.
+Eventually, Cosmo landed on Knowhere, a city located within the severed head of a giant Celestial, and became Knowhere's security chief.

+Nova meets Cosmo shortly after encountering Suspensor, who he kills in self-defense.
+Cosmo and Nova are ambushed by a group of zombies, including the surviving members of Suspensor's former team, the Luminals.
+The two determine that Abyss was responsible and seal him away.

-Peter Quill's original Guardians of the Galaxy team operated out of Knowhere for some time, thus dragging Cosmo into many of their adventures.
-During one such adventure, Cosmo and the Guardians bounce around the time stream in an attempt to stop The Fault, a tear in the universe, from eliminating all of reality.
+Peter Quill's original Guardians of the Galaxy team operated out of Knowhere for some time, thus dragging Cosmo into many of their exploits.
+During one such adventure, Cosmo and the Guardians bounce around the time stream in an attempt to stop the Fault, a tear in the universe, from eliminating all of reality.
 During this adventure, Cosmo is de-aged into a puppy.

-During The Thanos Imperative storyline, the true nature of the Fault began to reveal itself and the corrupted beings of the Cancerverse began their invasion.
+During The Thanos Imperative storyline, the corrupted beings of the Cancerverse invade Earth-616 through the Fault.
 The Guardians of the Galaxy allied with Thanos to stop Mar-Vell.
-In the end, the team disbanded, losing Adam Warlock, Phyla-Vell, Drax and their leader Star-Lord.
-But before he died, Star-Lord left Cosmo with the task of trying to collect the greatest heroes in the universe to form a band of Annihilators, the team Star-Lord believed was what the Guardians of the Galaxy should have been.
-One by one Cosmo convinced Silver Surfer, Gladiator, Beta Ray Bill, Quasar, and Ronan the Accuser to team up and protect the universe together, as was Star-Lord's final wish.
+During the battle, Phyla-Vell is killed and Adam Warlock, Drax, and Star-Lord are presumed dead.
+At Star-Lord's request, Cosmo gathers Silver Surfer, Gladiator, Beta Ray Bill, Quasar, and Ronan the Accuser to protect the universe together.

-Cosmo was seen injured after Captain Skaarn's takeover of Knowhere.
-Skaarn had poisoned Cosmo and shot him with something that dampened Cosmo's psychic telepathy.
-Using the Nova Force, Nova (Sam Alexander) tried to push the poison out of his body.
-In the process, he found the foreign body inside of Cosmo and removed it, saving his life.